 Immuno-compromised patients are at higher risk for illnesses, especially COVID-19.

 Beginning treatment, however, can be very emotional and some patients may feel overwhelmed by the experience of the amount of information shared.
 Patients who are receiving their first cancer treatment may bring one adult support person to accompany them.

 Patients who require a support person to accompany them to subsequent treatments due to medical or legal requirements will be evaluated on a case-by-case basis.
-There are also exceptions for patients in unique circumstances, including new patients, pediatric patients, patients with cognitive/developmental impairment, patients with substitute decision makers, and patients who require translators including deaf or hearing impaired.
+There are also exceptions for patients in unique circumstances, including patients with cognitive/developmental or physical impairment, patients with substitute decision makers, and patients who require translators including deaf or hearing impaired.
 Patients who require a support person to accompany them to treatments due to medical or legal requirements will be evaluated on a case-by-case basis.
-Please contact your care team to discuss.
+Please contact your care team to discuss any exceptions.